A guide to how it works, your rights and responsibilities

 Leasehold ownership of a flat is simply a long tenancy, the right to occupation and use of the flat for a long period – the ‘term’ of the lease.
 This will usually be for 99 or 125 years and the flat can be bought and sold during that term.
 The term is fixed at the beginning and so decreases in length year by year.
 Thus, if it were not for inflation, the value of the flat would diminish over time until the eventual expiry of the lease, when the flat returns to the landlord (although an assured tenancy would then become a possibility).

 The landlord can be a person or a company, including a local authority or a housing association.
-It is also quite common for the leaseholders to own the freehold of the building, through a residents’ management company, effectively becoming their own landlord.
-Furthermore under right to manage, the lessees may not own the freehold but are able to manage the building as if they were the landlord.
+It is also possible for the leaseholders to own the freehold of the building, through a residents’ management company, effectively becoming their own landlord.
+Furthermore under right to manage (see below), the lessees may not own the freehold but are able to manage the building as if they were the landlord.

 This leaflet refers to ‘the landlord’ throughout, although this may also be the leaseholders’ own company.